oracle-livelabs/pts/ai-vector-embedding-nodejs/labs/labs.md

 So they're free, local and fast ...plus there are over 500 sentence transformer models to choose from.

-*SentenceTransformers* is an open source Node.js framework for modern sentence, text and image embeddings.
-Sentence Transformers make creating embeddings for text or images simple.
-Simple text based sentence transformers tend to have the same template where the only variable is the embedding model.
+*SentenceTransformers.js* is designed to be functionally equivalent to Hugging Face’s transformers python library, meaning you can run the same pretrained models using a very similar API.
+Transformers.js uses ONNX Runtime to run models in Node.js or in a browser.

-See [https://www.sbert.net/](https://www.sbert.net/) and [https://arxiv.org/abs/1908.10084](https://arxiv.org/abs/1908.10084) for more details about Sentence Transformers.
+See https://huggingface.co/docs/transformers.js/en/index for more details about Transformers.js

 ------------